Sri Kuala Lumpur: History

-Beginning 2010, Year 1 and 2 started the Cambridge international curriculum.
-In the same year, secondary students from Year 7 (Form 1) could have the choice of studying the government (KBSM) or Cambridge syllabus.
-As of 2017, all primary students sat for Cambridge Primary Checkpoint and secondary students sat for the Cambridge IGCSE exam while Malaysian citizens were also required to sit for the Sijil Pelajaran Menengah (SPM) Bahasa Malaysia paper.
+In 2010, Year 1 and 2 started the Cambridge international curriculum.
+In the same year, secondary students from Year 7 (Form 1) had the choice of studying the government (KBSM) or Cambridge syllabus.
+As of 2017, all primary students sit for the Cambridge Primary Checkpoint and secondary students sit for the Cambridge IGCSE exam.
+All students who are Malaysian citizens are required to sit for the Sijil Pelajaran Menengah (SPM) Bahasa Malaysia paper.

 School system

-Sri Kuala Lumpur starts its school academic year in January and ends around late November.
+The academic year at Sri Kuala Lumpur starts in January and ends around mid-November.
 The school day starts at 0750hrs and ends at 1530hrs for primary school students, and 1540hrs for secondary school students.

-Students are sorted into classes, which typically have 30 students each and have their own classrooms.
-Classes usually have one main teacher responsible for it, except for Year 1 where there is an additional assistant teacher alongside a monitor as well as 2 assistant monitors elected by the Homeroom Teacher.
+Students are sorted into classes, which typically have 30 students each.
+Each class has two main teachers.

-Class names are based on level and local fruits for primary classes and a Greek letter for secondary classes.
-For example: "6 Rambai".
-The "6" stands for Year 6, and "Rambai" is the Class name: Year:[6]Class:[Rambai].

-Primary school switched from National syllabus to Cambridge Primary Programme in 2010.
+Primary school switched from the National syllabus to Cambridge Primary Programme in 2010.

-Secondary school adopted Cambridge IGCSE in 2010, however all Malaysian secondary school citizens are also required to sit for the Bahasa Malaysia paper in Sijil Pelajaran Menengah (SPM), whilst students can also opt to sit for the Youth Chinese Test.
+Secondary school adopted the Cambridge IGCSE in 2010 and sit for the IGCSE exams.
+In addition, all secondary students who are Malaysian citizens are also required to sit for the Bahasa Malaysia paper in Sijil Pelajaran Menengah (SPM).
+Some students also opt to sit for the Youth Chinese Test.

-Except for students in Year 10 or 11, students are not allowed to pick or drop subjects.